-School Logo:
+School Logo

-A new school logo (2017) was adopted.
-It contains the original 1925 motto "Virtus et Scientia" with the school's name.
+A revised school logo (2017) was adopted.
+It contains the original 1925 motto "Virtus et Scientia" (Virtue and Knowledge (the Sciences)) with the school's name.
 A rose of falling rose petals is in the center representing St Therese, the patroness, in her famous quote: "I shall let fall a shower of roses".
 The Carmelite shield surrounds the rose with the three stars of David as a way of integrating St Therese's Carmelite spirit.